BrianMSK/BrianMSK/README.md

 <h1 align="center">Hi 👋, I'm Denis Uhrík</h1>
-<h3 align="center">An IT student on high-school developing his exam project and trying to get better.
+<h3 align="center">Student of computer & economic science @ FRI UNIZA.
 I am from Slovakia, I live in a small village Kotešová and I write some code for my projects and school.
 I work in esports industry as referee.
-I write articles at <a href="eplayer.sk" target="_blank">Eplayer</a>.</h3>
+I write articles at <a href="eplayer.sk" target="_blank">Eplayer</a>.
+And I volunteer for Komunita Zastavme Korupciu</h3>

 <h3 align="center">About my geekyness</h3>